Research

 Click for the ER briefing package

-ORM briefing package: This package is for people with both ORM and UML skills.
-This procedure asks that you use one of three popular ORM tools (VisioModeler, VEA or NORMA) to create an object-role model and then convert the object-role model to a UML "data only" class model.
+ORM briefing package: This package is for people with skills in Object-Role Modeling and UML.
+This procedure asks that you choose one of three popular ORM tools (VisioModeler, VEA or NORMA) to create an object-role model and then convert the object-role model to a UML "data only" class model.
 The briefing document contains a summary of the ORM to UML conversion procedure that is explained on page 389 of Terry's "Big Brown Book" (Information Modeling and Relational Databases: Second Edition, Halpin & Morgan 2008).
-However, you can use any ORM-UML conversion method that you prefer.
+However, any ORM-to-UML conversion method may be used.

 Click for the ORM briefing package

-All results are anonymised.
-No personal details were revealed in my dissertation document or will be revealed to any third party.
+All results were anonymised.
+No personal details were revealed in my dissertation document nor will they be revealed to any third party.

 14 November 2008: Dissertation Results